 Be Honest About Your Restrictions — A Colorado Workers’ Compensation Lawyer Can Help

-Based on your disability rating and recovery from your injuries, some jobs will be outside of the scope of work you are able to do.
-If your employer invites you back for "light duty work" and then pressures you to perform work you are restricted from participating in, it is important to be upfront with your employer about your restrictions.
+Based on your disability rating and recovery from your injuries, some jobs will be outside of the scope of work you can do.
+If your employer invites you back for “light duty work” and then pressures you to perform work you are restricted from doing, it is important to be upfront with your employer about your restrictions.